ademoverflow/python-template/README.md

 You only need `docker` and its `compose` plugin installed.
 Nothing else.

+These versions of docker and docker-compose are known to work:

+- docker: 24.0.2
+- docker-compose: 2.20.2

 **How to launch your project with Dev Containers**

 When you open a project based on this repository, on vscode you just have to `Ctrl+Shift+P` to open vscode command helper and type `Dev Containers: Open Folder in Container`.

 Vscode will restart, build your container, install on it vscode-server and some plugins, and ..
 Tada !
 You are ready to code !

-__Note__: sometimes plugins does not start properly (example: isort fails to start because it needs python plugin to be ready, it's a race start condition issue).
+**Note**: sometimes plugins do not start properly (example: isort fails to start because it needs python plugin to be ready, it's a race start condition issue).
 In this case, you just need to reload your vscode:

 `Ctrl+Shift+P` and type `Developer: Reload Window`.